Computer Guided Implant Dentistry

 - No hospital appointment for patient.

-In the image below you can see two implants placed on each side of the lower jaw.
+In Fig. 10 you can see two implants placed on each side of the lower jaw.
 These implants have fixed (cemented) porcelain crowns on them which provide the patient with very strong and completely natural feeling replacement teeth.